smandy/dmdLinkerProb/README.md

 Adam's workaround is to force dmd to pull in the definition of cpBody which (presumably) pulls in the definition of the missing function...

 `auto x = typeid(cpBody).toString();`

+Running dub with `--config=workaround` enables a version block which includes Adams workaround.
+So the code compiles.

 ### Emacs compilation commands ###